makkus/freckles_website/pages/02.blog/how-to-manage-my-dotfiles-with-freckles/item.md

 - **i3-desktop**: (only in '**x**') my desktop environment setup, which I use on my 2 laptops, and sometimes in a VM

 I like to be able to mix-and-match those.
 E.g. if I setup a new laptop or workstation, I'll want all of those.
 If I login to a remote server I expect to work more than a minimal amount of time on, I want to use the '**terminal**' profile, but only the '**minimal**' and '**extra**' (and, depending, maybe the '**dev**') sub-profiles.
 If I prepare a Docker container, I only want the '**minimal**' sub-profile of '**terminal**' (which I'll delete once the container is finished to save space).
 On a new (graphical) VM I might only want the '**minimal**' sub-profile of both '**terminal**' and '**x**'.

+### Applications

+I don't want to have to install the applications my configurations refer to manually.
+If there is a configuration file for *git*, I want *git* to be available on that machine.

 ### Additional applications